sage-code/maj/README.md

 # Maj

-Maj is a light weight, easy to learn constructed language.

-**Attributes:**

-Maj is a logic language, with following addributes:
+Maj is a logic language, with following attributes:

 1. Accesible - documentation is public;
 2. Efficient - short words and simple alphabet;